Special Education Department

 Special Education Staff:

-Most students at Stamford Collegiate will be successful if they attend school regularly, focus on lessons, have good homework/study skills and take courses at the appropriate level of difficulty.
-However, some students have more complex learning needs that require accommodations in order to achieve success.
+Most students will be successful by attending school regularly, focusing on lessons, having good homework/study skills and taking courses at the appropriate level of difficulty.
+However, some students have more complex learning needs and require accommodations in order to achieve success.

 Individual Education Plan (IEP)

 - Each student will be assigned to one of our teachers who will review and update your child's IEP